number571/go-peer/README.md

 3. The `client/queue` module represents the generation, storage and issuance of encrypted messages every time the period specified by the application is reached.
 Uses the `client` module.
 4. The `network` module is a decentralized communication between network nodes.
 It does not represent any protection of information and anonymity of participants.
 5. The `network/anonymity` module to ensure anonymity based on the fifth stage.
 Presents the main functions for working with the network on top of the `network` and `queue` modules.
-6. The `storage` module includes two types of storage: `in-memory` and `crypto`.
+6. The `storage` module includes two types of storage: `memory` and `crypto`.
 The second type of storage can be used for secure storage of passwords and private keys.
 7. The `storage/database` module is a `key-value` database with the functions of value encryption and key hashing.

 > Examples of works in the directory [https://github.com/number571/go-peer/examples/modules](https://github.com/number571/go-peer/tree/master/examples/modules "Modules");

+## TODO

+1. Write or close commented tests as 'TODO'
+2. Update HMS's, HMC's package structure
+3. Try merge HLS with HMS and HLC with HMC
+4. Create UBC application
+5. Update HLM (save list of friends, connections)

 ## Library based applications